 The Zócalo, or main plaza of Mexico City today, was developed to the southwest of this archaeological site, which is located in the block between Seminario and Justo Sierra streets.
-The site is part of the Centro Histórico: Historic Center of Mexico City, which was added to the UNESCO World Heritage List in 1987 as Historic Center of Mexico City and Xochimilco.
+The site is part of the Centro Histórico: Historic Center of Mexico City.

-The temple was called the Huēyi Teōcalli in the Nahuatl language.
+The Templo Mayor was called the Huēyi Teōcalli in the Nahuatl language.
 It was dedicated simultaneously to Huitzilopochtli, god of war, and Tlaloc, god of rain and agriculture, each of which had a shrine at the top of the pyramid with separate staircases.
-The spire in the center of the adjacent image was devoted to Quetzalcoatl in his form as the wind god, Ehecatl.
+The spire in the center was devoted to Quetzalcoatl in his form as the wind god, Ehecatl.

 The Great Temple devoted to Huitzilopochtli and Tlaloc, measuring approximately 100 by 80 m (328 by 262 ft) at its base, is dominated the Sacred Precinct.
 Construction of the first temple began sometime after 1325, and it was rebuilt six times.
 The temple was destroyed by the Spanish in 1521 to make way for the new cathedral.

 After the destruction of Tenochtitlan, the Templo Mayor, like most of the rest of the city, was taken apart and the area redeveloped by new structures of the Spanish colonial city.
 In the first decades of the 20th century, Manuel Gamio found part of the southwest corner of the temple and his finds were put on public display.